Banavath-Vishnu/CHAT-PANDA/README.md

 - **AI Chatbot Support** for automated responses.
 - **Better Notification System** for instant updates.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature-branch`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-branch`.
-5. Submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.